Seven and the Ragged Tiger: Caribbean sessions

 The band hired Alex Sadkin (at the mixing desk, c.
 1979) as an additional producer following the France sessions.

-As a means to increase concentration amid tabloid scrutiny and paparazzi bombardment, Duran Duran relocated to George Martin's AIR Studios on the Caribbean island of Montserrat to start recording.
+To increase concentration amid tabloid scrutiny and paparazzi bombardment, Duran Duran relocated to George Martin's AIR Studios on the Caribbean island of Montserrat to start recording.
 In his memoir, John Taylor says the group viewed a BBC documentary chronicling the recording of the Police's Synchronicity (1983) at AIR and felt it would be a good fit for Duran Duran.
 EMI believed Little's inexperience as a producer was slowing down progress and brought in Alex Sadkin to replace Little.
 Sadkin, the mixer of "Is There Something I Should Know?", felt Little was important to the band's writing process and insisted he stay.
 Little later said he contributed several ideas despite not receiving any writing credits on the finished album.

 Duran Duran spent five to six weeks recording in Montserrat, engineered by Peter Wade-Schwier.
 Tracks produced at AIR included "The Reflex" and "Union of the Snake" by mid-June 1983, as well as the chorus of "New Moon on Monday".
 Chic backing vocalists Michelle Cobbs and B. J. Nelson were flown in from New York City to provide backing vocals for "The Reflex".
 According to Roger Taylor, a lot of the time was spent writing and developing the songs in the studio, given how little material they had from pre-production: "we learned a great deal [from working in Montserrat]... for instance that the studio is not a great place to write songs."

 The group encountered both personal and technical problems at AIR, such as tape machines that failed to run at the correct speeds; the production crew were passed off as "whiny and unprofessional" when they complained to the local studio engineers.
 The band's massive success led to rising tensions between the members.
 Additionally, keyboardist Nick Rhodes collapsed one day and had to be airlifted to a hospital in Miami, Florida after suffering from paroxysmal tachycardia, or an abnormally fast heartbeat.
 With a deadline of a Christmas release, Andy Taylor remembered the band members being worried that the album would not be delivered on time.